GATEWAY TO THE WORLD OF EXOTIC FLOWERS

-Nine D Agrotech is a professional company focused on the production of exotic flowers like Orchids, Anthurium, Gerbera, etc. Our main aim is to produce import substitute products and be a major producer of flowers.
+Nine D Agrotech is a professional company focused on the production of exotic plants and flowers like Orchids, and Gerbera.
+Our main aim is to produce import substitute products and be a major producer of flowers.

-The company, as of now, is in the business of cultivation of different varieties of Orchids for cut flower and Plants.
-The farm for production of the flowers and plants is located in Nedumangad district of Trivandrum in Kerala State.
+We also have a farm for production of the flowers and plants in Nedumangad district of Trivandrum in Kerala State.

 If you are a nature lover or enjoy gardening as hobby, and are also interested in developing business of your choice in Horticulture and gardening, the company can offer you a suitable package to suit your budget and infrastructure available with you.

 Dendrobiums are one of the largest genera and also most interesting group of orchids.
 They are relatively easy to grow, and produce very attractive flowers.
 Dendrobiums occur widely in South East Asia, Australia, New Zealand and New Guinea with India being one of the most important natural homes.
 North East India and Western Ghats house numerous Dendrobium species.

 Plant: Dendrobiums are sympodial in growth, with horizontal growing stems.
 One or more new upright growths are produced every year.
 Some of the species grow erect and some have pendulous long flowing canes.